CryptoScoopDaily

 How much?
 The 2026 rates

-Two things decide your rate: how long you held it, and how you got it.
+Two things set your rate: how long you held and how you got it.

 What changed: the 1099-DA

-Starting with the 2025 tax year, US exchanges now report your crypto sales to the IRS on a new form, the 1099-DA — and from 2026 they'll report your cost basis too.
-In plain terms: assume the IRS can see your exchange activity, and report it.
-Mismatches between what they have and what you file are what trigger letters.
+From the 2025 tax year, US exchanges report your crypto sales to the IRS on a new form, the 1099-DA — and from 2026 they'll report your cost basis too.
+In plain terms: assume the IRS can see your exchange activity.
+Report it, and make sure what you file matches what they receive; mismatches are what trigger automated notices.

 The easy way to handle it

-If you have more than a handful of transactions, doing this by hand is painful.
-Crypto tax software connects to your wallets and exchanges, works out every gain and loss, and produces a report you can file.
-We compared the main options here:
+If you have more than a handful of transactions, doing this by hand is painful and error-prone.
+Crypto tax software connects to your wallets and exchanges, calculates every gain and loss, and produces the exact forms you file.
+We compared the main options:

 Best crypto tax software in 2026 →